 The wolf is depicted as a creature that devours human flesh and brings a human down to a beast.
 In ancient Christian beliefs, wolves are anthropomorphized, depicting a person who should not be trusted.

 In Japanese Culture

-Ookami is a Japanese Kanji symbol for wolf.
-Some folklore have associated the wolf with mountains and found to be both benevolent and violent.
+Ookami is a Japanese Kanji symbol for wolves.
+Some folklore has associated the wolf with mountains and found it to be both benevolent and violent.
 There are also certain Japanese myths about lone wolves protecting humans from danger.